 What the deal has not done is either fulfill its advocates’ most optimistic hopes or confirm its critics’ worst fears.
 Iran has neither moved toward rapprochement with the United States nor committed any serious breach of the accord.

 As with any complex technical agreement, of course, implementation has been uneven.
 Iran has committed several technical infringements: twice, its heavy-water production exceeded the agreement’s 130-metric-ton cap (by less than one percent).
 Paradoxically, these problems proved the accord’s efficacy: inspectors quickly detected the violations, and Iran remedied them.
 In just one short year since the deal was implemented, the United Nations’ nuclear watchdog has confirmed on six occasions that Iran has fulfilled its obligations under the deal.

 There have been more serious problems with the sanctions relief promised to Iran in exchange for the country’s cooperation.
-Iran still lacks normal international banking ties as major financial institutions dally. the global economy, dashing inflated public expectations of rapid economic recovery.
+Iran still lacks normal international banking ties as major financial institutions dally.
+The country has effectively been prevented from reintegration into the global economy, dashing inflated public expectations of rapid economic recovery.
 The fact that not a single bank in London has yet been willing to open an account for the Iranian embassy to conduct its daily business is telling.